 Seemore Johnson & Cristina Pujol (Spain) – The Co-founders of Hips On Fire, Seemore and Cristina were early pioneers in teaching Bachata in the United States and abroad.
 They founded Hips On Fire in 1998 and began teaching a variety of latin dance styles including Bachata.
 Seemore and Cristina were teaching Bachata before most of the great Bachata dancers of today had started.
 In 2003 they created a group partner dance called Rueda De Bachata.
 The video below is from the 2004 Salsa Rueda Congress in Miami.
 You’ll recognize several basic Bachata steps and patterns in the video.

-Jorge Escalona “Korke” Vazquez & Judith Pereiro – Korke and Judith are the influential Spanish duo that helped to popularize and are often credited with creating Sensual Bachata.
+Jorge Escalona “Korke” Vazquez & Judith Pereiro – Korke and Judith are the influential Spanish duo that helped to popularize and are often credited with creating Sensual Bachata (which was coined by Tony Lara).
 There is no doubt that they were incredibly instrumental in popularizing the style and they deserve major credit for it’s explosion.
 Korke began teaching Bachata around 2010 and teamed up with Judith shortly thereafter.
 Check out one of their Bachata Sensual workshops in the video below.